skotzko/oldblog/_posts/2015-07-16-network-fundamentals-how-messages-flow-through-sockets.md

 - UDP
 - Fundamentals
 ---
+# Understanding the Internet: How Messages Flow Through TCP Sockets
 One of the questions that has been coming up a lot lately as many people are building with Akka.Remote is this:

 > How big of a message can I send over the network?